wiverson/maven-jpackage-template/README.md

 In theory, the Exception handler in the plugin loader code should catch the exceptions.
 In practice, on a few flavors of Linux something dies with a native exception that takes it all down.

+I get more support/issues for Linux builds than anything else, often for distros I've never heard of... which is cool but not something I'm really set up to deal with (short of paid consulting).
+That said, every Linux support issue so far has been resolved pretty easily by folks posting Maven or application log files in the [discussion group](https://github.com/wiverson/maven-jpackage-template/discussions).
+No promises, but go forth and post!

 ## M1 Macs & ARM Linux

 Here is the checklist for M1 support for this template: